synw/django-instant/README.md

 :sunny: Just plug it on an existing Django instance: it does not require any modification of your main stack.

-Check the [documentation](http://django-instant.readthedocs.io/en/latest/) for install instructions.
+Check the [documentation](http://django-instant.readthedocs.io/en/latest/) for the install instructions.

 ### Quick example